yujunz/gitlab.com-runbooks/howto/chef-documentation.md

 To begin with the KitchenCI, you will need to install the test-kitchen Gem `gem install test-kitchen`.
 It would be wise to add this to your cookbook's Gemfile.

-Next, you'll want to create the Kitchen's config file in your cookbook directiry called `.kitchen.yml`.
+Next, you'll want to create the Kitchen's config file in your cookbook directory called `.kitchen.yml`.
 This file contains the information that KitchenCI needs to actually run your cookbook.
 An example and explanation is provided below.